 Instead of saying, “you know, it's not going to go that way.
 It's going to go the way I want.
 I'm going to be successful.
 I'm not going to think about the negative.
 I'm going to think about the positive.”

-Because if we think about the positive, you envision the best — you envision the positive — that’s what you’re going to get.
-If you think about the negative, if you think about the worst thing that can happen, that’s probably what you’re going to get.
+Because if we think about the positive, you envision the best — you expect the positive — that's what you will get.
+If you think about the negative, if you think about the worst thing that can happen, that's probably what you'll get.